 define('WP_SITEURL', 'https://IPADDRESS/~yourusername');

-Basically, we are done, you can access and see your WordPress site at the temporary site address.
-After you have confirmed that your site looks appropriate, you can change those lines in the wp-config.php file so that they reflect the real domain and change the nameservers as they point to the new site.
+At this point you can access your WordPress site at the temporary address.
+After you have confirmed that the site looks and functions correctly, change the values in wp-config.php back to your real domain and update the nameservers to point to the new server.